d3/d3-scale/README.md

 #### Radial Scales

-Radial scales are a variant of [linear scales](#linear-scales) where the range is internally squared, so that an input value corresponds linearly to the squared output value.
-These scales are useful when you want the input value to correspond to the area of a graphical mark, and the mark is specified by radius, as in a radial bar chart.
+Radial scales are a variant of [linear scales](#linear-scales) where the range is internally squared so that an input value corresponds linearly to the squared output value.
+These scales are useful when you want the input value to correspond to the area of a graphical mark and the mark is specified by radius, as in a radial bar chart.
 Radial scales do not support [interpolate](#continuous_interpolate).

 <a name="scaleRadial" href="#scaleRadial">#</a> d3.<b>scaleRadial</b>([[<i>domain</i>, ]<i>range</i>]) · [Source](https://github.com/d3/d3-scale/blob/master/src/radial.js), [Examples](https://observablehq.com/@d3/radial-stacked-bar-chart)